iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend Remastered.md

 #### **Theorem | Convexity Implies Faster Sub-linear Rate:**

-> When convexity, lsc, proper and $x^+$ is a minimizer, then the convergence rate can be expressed in term of the objective value of the function, and the sublinear rate of the convergence of objective value is: $\mathcal O(k^{-1})$.
+> When convexity, lsc, proper and $x^+$ is a minimizer, then the convergence rate can be expressed in term of the objective value of the function, and the sub-linear rate of the convergence of objective value is: $\mathcal O(k^{-1})$.

 **Proof:**